m1ga/ti.cursorwindow/README.md

 ## ti.cursorwindow

-This module allows you to set a higher Cursor size (default is 2MB) for e.g. SQLite access.
+This module allows you to set a higher CursorWindow size (default is 2MB) for e.g. SQLite access.

 If you run into errors like:
 ```